 \subsection{Neural Network Architectures}

 \textbf{CNN Architectures in FR: } The backbone neural network architecture plays a crucial role in extracting discriminative features from face images.
 The revolution brought by deep learning in computer vision, largely initiated by AlexNet~\cite{krizhevsky2012imagenet} on the ImageNet challenge, quickly permeates the field of FR.
-Early deep FR models adapt existing successful CNN architectures designed for general object recognition.
+Early deep FR models adapt existing CNN architectures designed for general object recognition.

-Architectures like GoogLeNet~\cite{szegedy2015going} demonstrates the power of increased network depth and led to its adoption in FaceNet~\cite{schroff2015facenet}.
+Architectures like GoogLeNet~\cite{szegedy2015going} demonstrate the power of increased network depth and led to its adoption in FaceNet~\cite{schroff2015facenet}.
 The introduction of Residual Networks (ResNets)~\cite{he2016deep} which addresses the vanishing gradient problem in very deep networks through the use of residual connections (shortcuts) leads to training of much deeper models ({\it e.g.}, ResNet-50, ResNet101, ResNet-152).
-Variants of ResNet ({\it e.g.}, SE blocks~\cite{hu2018squeeze}), become the popular backbone for many SoTA face recognition systems developed in the late 2010s~\cite{deng2019arcface, wang2018cosface}.
-ArcFace~\cite{deng2019arcface}'s adoption of input size $112 \times 112$ leads to the widely used IR-ResNet face recognition backbones which removed first downsampling blocks to compensate for the small resolution.
+Variants of ResNet ({\it e.g.}, SE blocks~\cite{hu2018squeeze}), become the popular backbone for many SoTA FR systems developed in the late 2010s~\cite{deng2019arcface, wang2018cosface}.
+ArcFace~\cite{deng2019arcface}'s adoption of input size $112 \times 112$ leads to the widely used IR-ResNet backbones which removed first downsampling blocks to compensate for the small resolution.
 Fig.~\ref{fig:facesize} shows the progression of facial image sizes in the FR datasets.